giorgospets/gopro_nature_dora/README.md

 ### Our dataset

-We captured our own videos using a GoPro Hero10 -- multiple egocentric, 4K/5K 30fps clips (seconds to minutes long each) featuring nature scenes: sea, mountains, trees, animals, and combinations thereof.
+We captured our own videos using a GoPro Hero10 Black -- multiple egocentric, 4K/5K 30fps clips (seconds to minutes long each) featuring nature scenes: sea, mountains, trees, animals, and combinations thereof.

 ### Approach